ex0-tekk/Diabolist-VR/Readme.md

 ![Be Seated](https://user-images.githubusercontent.com/78007822/139783752-e59b4400-2e79-4a7b-bd4c-f95f4552de28.png)
 -
 ## Claralux Lighting
-#### NOTE: You MUST use Claralux at night, simply enable the TOGGLE LIGHT LEVEL TEST MODE option past 6pm to change options, then disable it to continue.
-IF YOU FAIL TO DISABLE THIS OPTION AFTER ADJUSTING OPTIONS THEN YOUR CHARACTER WILL BE FROZEN WHEN YOU RETURN TO YOUR GAME. ⬇️
+#### NOTE: You MUST use Claralux settings at night, simply enable the TOGGLE LIGHT LEVEL TEST MODE option past 6pm to change options, then DIASABLE IT TO CONTINUE.
+#### If you Fail to Disable this AFTER adjusting these options ⬇️ then your character will be frozen and unable to move when you return to your game.
 ![Claralux Settings](https://user-images.githubusercontent.com/78007822/139784108-e8e86f7f-9cf8-41b5-a4a1-f4fb22316a8c.png)
 ![Claralux Settings 2](https://user-images.githubusercontent.com/78007822/139784116-74f26356-f533-4e88-9492-467941ea62bf.png)
 -